-In winter 2016-2017 (I hope) the book "Flyfishing Russia.
+In winter 2017-2018 the book "Flyfishing Russia.
 The Far East" will come out of print.
 This is how its front page will look:

 This book is covering completely new area which does not have much publicity in the Western sport-fishing community.
 The North-Eastern Asia or the Russian Far East is a vast region between Japan and Alaska – cold, uninhabited, and unexplored.
 The book will have over 500 pages and several hundreds of color photographs, several maps of the region.